iqtree/iqtree.github.io/doc/molevol.md

 > __S.
 Kalyaanamoorthy, B.Q.
 Minh, T.K.F.
 Wong, A. von Haeseler, and L.S.
 Jermiin__ (2017) ModelFinder: fast model selection for accurate phylogenetic estimates. _Nat.
 Methods_, 14:587–589.
     DOI: [10.1038/nmeth.4285](https://doi.org/10.1038/nmeth.4285)

 IQ-TREE supports a wide range of [substitution models](Substitution-Models) for DNA, protein, codon, binary and morphological alignments.
-If you do not know which model is appropriate for your data, you can use ModelFinder to determine the best-fit model:

-    #for IQ-TREE version >= 1.5.4:
-    iqtree -s example.phy -m MFP

-    #for IQ-TREE version <= 1.5.3:
-    iqtree -s example.phy -m TESTNEW

-`-m` is the option to specify the model name to use during the analysis.
-The special `MFP` key word stands for _ModelFinder Plus_, which tells IQ-TREE to perform ModelFinder and the remaining analysis using the selected model.
-ModelFinder computes the log-likelihoods of an initial parsimony tree for many different models and the *Akaike information criterion* (AIC), *corrected Akaike information criterion* (AICc), and the *Bayesian information criterion* (BIC).
-Then ModelFinder chooses the model that minimizes the BIC score (you can also change to AIC or AICc by adding the option `-AIC` or `-AICc`, respectively).

->**TIP**: Starting with version 1.5.4, `-m MFP` is the default behavior.
-Thus, this run is equivalent to `iqtree -s example.phy`.
-> If you want to resembles jModelTest/ProtTest, then use option `-m TEST` or `-m TESTONLY` instead.
-{: .tip}

-Here, IQ-TREE will write an additional file:

-* `example.phy.model`: log-likelihoods for all models tested.
-It serves as a checkpoint file to recover an interrupted model selection.

-If you now look at `example.phy.iqtree` you will see that IQ-TREE selected `TIM2+I+G4` as the best-fit model for this example data.
-Thus, for additional analyses you do not have to perform the model test again and can use the selected model:

-    iqtree -s example.phy -m TIM2+I+G
+The previous run already determined the best-fit model that minimizes the Bayesian Information Criterion (BIC) score.

+Question:

+* What is the name of the best-fit model?
+* What do `+I` and `+G` mean?
+* What is the best model according to Akaike Information Criterion (AIC) and AICc?

+Some hints:

-Sometimes you only want to find the best-fit model without doing tree reconstruction, then run:
+* Sometimes you only want to find the best-fit model without doing tree reconstruction, then use option `-m MF`.

-    #for IQ-TREE version >= 1.5.4:
-    iqtree -s example.phy -m MF

-    #for IQ-TREE version <= 1.5.3:
-    iqtree -s example.phy -m TESTNEWONLY

-By default, the maximum number of categories is limitted to 10 due to computational reasons.
-If your sequence alignment is long enough, then you can increase this upper limit with the `cmax` option:

-    #for IQ-TREE version >= 1.5.4:
-    iqtree -s example.phy -m MF -cmax 15

-    #for IQ-TREE version <= 1.5.3:
-    iqtree -s example.phy -m TESTNEWONLY -cmax 15

-will test `+R2` to `+R15` instead of at most `+R10`.

-To reduce computational burden, one can use the option `-mset` to restrict the testing procedure to a subset of base models instead of testing the entire set of all available models.
-For example, `-mset WAG,LG` will test only models like `WAG+...` or `LG+...`.
-Another useful option in this respect is `-msub` for AA data sets.
-With `-msub nuclear` only general AA models are included, whereas with `-msub viral` only AA models for viruses are included.
+* To reduce computational burden, one can use the option `-mset` to restrict the testing procedure to a subset of base models instead of testing the entire set of all available models.
+For example, `-mset GTR` to only test `GTR+...` models for DNA data, or `-mset WAG,LG` will test only models like `WAG+...` or `LG+...` for protein data.

-If you have enough computational resource, you can perform a thorough and more accurate analysis that invokes a full tree search for each model considered via the `-mtree` option:

-    #for IQ-TREE version >= 1.5.4:
-    iqtree -s example.phy -m MF -mtree

-    #for IQ-TREE version <= 1.5.3:
-    iqtree -s example.phy -m TESTNEWONLY -mtree

 Assessing branch supports with ultrafast bootstrap approximation